ddeutils/ddedocs/docs/daily-work.md

 priorities and deadlines to determine the best times for these deep work sessions.
-This might involve scheduling data issue resolution early in the week when data loads are typically lower, or blocking development time post stand-up meetings when the day’s objectives are clear.
+This might involve scheduling data issue resolution early in the week when data loads are typically lower, or blocking development time post stand-up meetings when the day's objectives are clear.

 ---